nasa-gibs/mrf/doc/MUG.md

 applications, and providing access to well documented tools and workflows.
 As with most technologies, understanding the features and limitations by MRF is important if good results are to be expected.
 This document contains the detailed MRF documentation.

+In GDAL, multi-band raster files can be either pixel interleaved, when the band values for a pixel are stored together in a single tile or band interleaved, when each tile contains pixel values for a single band.
+MRF can handle both modes, subject to limits of the tile compression format chosen.
+Up to sixtyfour bands are supported in pixel interleaved mode, subject to further limitations imposed by the compression format, while in band interleaved mode the number of bands can be much larger.

 # MRF File Structure

 An MRF dataset has three components, metadata, index and data.
 While normally each component is stored in a separate file, alternative